HemanthNarne/practice/README.md

-# Smart-Attendance
+﻿# Smart-Attendance
-Course project for IOS - Smart attendance is an attendance tracking application
+Course project for IOS - Smart attendance is an attendance tracking appli

 ## Group name
 Conquerors